adamggibbs/path_analysis_soln/notes.md

     - y_trk = x_path ****with odd skew to it****
 - appears as if the y_trk coordinates shift by a constant amount for a constant amount of time
     - for example, the coordinates are increased by 3 for 3 seconds, then decreased by 3 for the next 3 seconds (these numbers are completely arbitrary and are only used to show to pattern)
+- tracker Z coordinates follow same repeating behavior as tracker Y
+- path specifies no deviations from 0 for z coordinate